 Today, Pathway continues to live out Jim's vision of empowering the children and families we serve.

-To empower children and families to realize their potential and achieve the possibilities of their lives through innovative mental health, foster care, and adoption services.
+Our mission is to help children and families realize the possibilities of their lives through foster care, adoption, and counseling.

 Strengthening the lives of children and families.